OWASP/www-chapter-israel/index.md

 ## Local News

 * Everyone is welcome to join us at our chapter meetings.
-* The annual AppSecIL is coming - Sep / Oct 2020
+* The annual AppSecIL is scheduled to Oct 27-28 2020, [AppSec Israel 2020](https://www.meetup.com/OWASP-Israel/events/273224114/) - start to register.

 ## Hebrew Translations